IvanZeman/IvanZeman/README.md

 #### 🌱 Current Projects

   I'm currently learning programming in Java.
 Actually I'm taking a course for beginners – Java tutorials for beginners with Bro Code:

+#### 🚀 Goals

+My goal is to work on awesome projects with awesome people around me as an electrical specialist – programmer

 #### 📫 Get in Touch